Georgia (USA) Entry Requirements

 Valid Passport

-Must be valid for duration of stay; some countries require 6 months validity
+Must be valid for duration of stay - some airlines require 6 months validity

 ESTA or Visa